The Americans with Disabilities Act of 1990 - Title I

 In the event that a qualified individual with disability would like to request a reasonable accommodation, the request process is as follows:

-1. Anyone seeking a reasonable accommodation must submit a verbal request and/or a written request using the Department’s Reasonable Accommodation Form (Form RA-01 Part A).
+1. Anyone seeking a reasonable accommodation must submit a verbal request and/or a written request using the Department’s Reasonable Accommodation Form (Form RA-01).
 Copies of this form may be printed from the Department’s website or a copy may be obtained by contacting the ADA/504/508 Coordinator.

 2. The completed form will then be submitted to his or her immediate supervisor.
 The form must also include any available documentation supporting the stated need based upon a disability.
 This request form starts the documentation process and the Supervisor will create a file and will document the Reasonable Accommodation process.
 When the request requires higher administrative approval or the Division feels the request would be better suited with the Civil Rights Division, the immediate supervisor will review the request and forward it with a written recommendation to the Division Manager within two (2) business days of receiving the request.
 The Division Manager will then refer the request to the ADA/504/508 Coordinator in writing.
 Thereafter, the Coordinator will continue with the accommodation process.